alekseygenerozov/mode_analyze/README.md

 mode_analyze.py -- creates ModeAnalyzer object that organized basic info about the stellar model and associated oscillation modes.

-poly_3, poly_32 -- contains mode data computed from GYRE version 5.
+poly_3, poly_32 -- contains mode data for polytropic models from GYRE version 5.

 example.ipynb -- show some examples of the the code in action (getting basic mode info, tidal coupling constants).